 Presentations from the workshop of April 20-21 are available here:

 The aim of this work was to build methodology and a simple tool to update and homogenize (normalise) on a common basis the technical and economic data that characterise supply and end use energy technologies in the ETSAP Energy Technology Data Source (ETechDS).
+The tool is implemented in MS Excel and can be downloaded from here.

 The objective of this research project was to incorporate modal choice within passenger transport in TIMES models, which to date has been exogenously modelled, so that no competition could exist between alternative modes.